xgalanxhi/DSL-Samples/Jenkins CD/README.md

 DSL is used to create the pipeline or release model.
 The Jenkinsfile is used to kick off the pipeline or release from Jenkins.

-[CDPipeline.groovy](CDPipeline.groovy) which is used to build the sample pipeline in CloudBees CD and [Jenkinsfile.groovy](Jenkinsfile.groovy) which implments the Jenkins pipeline that kicks off the CloudBees CD pipeline.

 ## Instructions

-1. Install the Jenkins CloudBees CD plugin into your Jenkins Controller (fka "Master")
+1. Install the [Jenkins CloudBees CD plugin](https://plugins.jenkins.io/electricflow/) into your Jenkins Controller (fka "Master")
 1. Create a configruation in Jenkins called "CD"
 1. Apply [CDPipeline.groovy](CDPipeline.groovy) and [CDRelease.groovy](CDRelease.groovy)
 through CloudBees CD DSLIDE or command line